UPPMAX/naiss_intro_python/docs/schedule.md

     The course is learner-centered ([Why?](faq.md#why-is-the-course-learner-centered)).
     This means that the pace is determined be the learners (i.e. not by the clock).

     The breaks are always on the time specified.

+    The day ends at either 16:00 or when we have achieved the goals of the day.
+As helping each other will speed this up, the teacher(s) will ask the faster learners for help teaching the slower/unluckier learners.

 ???- question "What are the course dates?"